 - absence of risk (it’s good to go).

 Often it comes down to how you think the resulting publicity will play out.
 If the publicity will be bad, you may decide the risk is too high.
-Your legal and regulatory team help you decide what’s an acceptable level of risk.
+Your legal and regulatory team help you decide on acceptable risk.

 Marketing and Sales

-Next up in creative approval are the marketing and sales team.
+Next up in creative approval are the marketing and sales teams.
 They’re often the initiators and managers of the creative work.
 They represent the views of customers and the brand in the process.

 Marketing and sales teams make sure the creative work fits with business objectives.
 And that it fits with customer insights and brand identity guidelines.
-They also need to make sure there’s no clash with other brands in the portfolio, or the way the brand is set up in other markets.
+They also make sure there’s no clash with other brands in the portfolio, or how the brand is set up in other markets.

 Brand book - brand identity guidelines

-These show what the brand stands for and how it thinks and acts.
-They ensure consistent delivery of brand identity by setting rules on what a brand looks, feels and sounds like.
+These show what the brand stands for.
+How it thinks and acts.
+They ensure consistency in your brand identity by setting rules on what your brand looks, feels and sounds like.

-You normally share or reference the brand guidelines as part of the brief.
+You normally refer to the brand guidelines as part of the brief.